michaeldslim/react-native-todo-app/README.md

 - Render the list of items with options to toggle their completion status and delete them.

 ### Run the Application
-- This project is developed using Android Studio.
+- This project is developed using Android Studio and iOS.

 ```yarn start```